Dollar bulls emerge after upbeat retail data, China next

 The bank said it could ease policy further still because lower oil prices were hurting the economy's growth prospects.

-Other currencies feeling the heat of weaker oil prices included the Mexican peso, which dropped to its lowest in nearly six years at 14.7155 per USD.
+Other currencies feeling the heat of weaker oil prices included the Mexican peso MXN=, which dropped to its lowest in nearly six years at 14.7155 per USD.

 (Editing by Jonathan Oatis)